NoahOksuz/cuhk_smalltrack_solution/README.md

 weights; Ultralytics is distributed under AGPL-3.0.
 Consult the [technical report](cuhk_PAPER.pdf) for the complete data-use, pretraining and detector declarations before redistributing or changing the visibility of this repo.
-No signed honor statement was present in the supplied folder; add one only if the organizers require it and it has actually been signed.